robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         };

-Let me highlight the changes:
+Let me explain the changes:

 - the first line has been changed to make the *qewd-client* APIs available to the Assembly Module: